AMR 35: ZT 3

-Meanwhile, between April 1936 and July 1937 Renault and the French government had had a major disagreement over the question which company should be given the order to supply the cast cupola; eventually this would be Batignolles-Châtillon.
-Only on 13 June 1938 Renault assembled the first vehicle (from the first series N° 95865 - 95869), that then went to Rueil to be fitted with the gun.
-On 9 December it was finished and Renault could begin the manufacture of the last nine vehicles (including the series M 3036 - M 3040) of the two hundred Renault ZTs: the second hull was delivered by Schneider on 31 October.
-The deliveries will have extended into 1939; op 2 September 1939 all GRDIs had attained their organic ZT 3 strength.
+Meanwhile, between April 1936 and July 1937, Renault and the French government had had a major disagreement over the question which company should be given the order to supply the cast cupola; eventually, this would be Batignolles-Châtillon.
+It wasn't until 13 June 1938 that Renault assembled the first vehicle (from the first series N° 95865 - 95869), which then went to Rueil to be fitted with the gun.
+On 9 December, it was finished and Renault could begin the manufacture of the last nine vehicles (including the series M 3036 - M 3040) of the two hundred Renault ZTs: the second hull was delivered by Schneider on 31 October.
+The deliveries will have extended into 1939; by 2 September 1939, all GRDIs had attained their organic ZT 3 strength.

-To create sufficient room with the ZT 3 the hull was raised somewhat; the roof plates on the sides and front sloped towards the apex of the vehicle where a cast rotatable cupola provided the commander some height to observe his surroundings, in what was otherwise a very low and sleek construction.
+To create sufficient room within the ZT 3, the hull was raised somewhat; the roof plates on the sides and front sloped towards the apex of the vehicle where a cast rotatable cupola provided the commander some height to observe his surroundings, in what was otherwise a very low and sleek construction.
 The gun was placed to the right of the driver with a co-axial 7.5 mm machine-gun to its left.
-There was an ammunition stock of eighty shells and 1200 rounds of 7.5mm ammunition.
+There was an ammunition stock of 80 shells and 1,200 rounds of 7.5mm ammunition.
 As the position of the normal air intake was now occupied by the gun, a large roof ventilation grille was present above the third crew member, the gunner/loader.
 The fighting compartment was very cramped.
 No radio was present.